jooohyunpark/itp-canvas-for-coders/README.md

 Web browser is a twenty-first century canvas.

-As one of today’s most common media, web enables new forms of computational expression and aesthetics.
-This course explores the creative practice of Three.js and React Three Fiber, guiding students in crafting visual and narrative experiences that exist natively on the web.
+As one of today’s most common media, web offers new forms of computational expression and aesthetics.
+This course explores the creative practice of Three.js and React Three Fiber, guiding students in crafting visual and conceptual experiences that exist natively on the web.

 ## Course Objectives